amatAf/amatAf.github.io/_posts/2025-05-03-a-relativistic-train.md

 I was initially extremely upset when I woke up, immediately getting hit by the “realization” stage of grief.
 During that short period of time, I thought of writing this, and now here I am.

-Although my sadness has passed, it’s still hard to not be disappointed, but I realize I have better things to worry about.
+Although my sadness has passed, it’s still hard to not be disappointed.
+But I realize I have better things to worry about.

 Before the exam, I had so many things I wanted to learn but had to delay due to the tightness of my schedule.
 Now that I do have what feels like infinite time, I can finally start working on them.
 For instance:

 I had promised one of my friends that I would begin to commit time to learn how to draw, and I owe it to her since the reason that we became friends is because I randomly reached out to her many months ago asking for advice on how to start.
-My motivations are not entirely based on guilt however—I firmly believe that the power to create anything you want is an immensely useful and impressive skill to possess.
+But my motivations are not entirely based on guilt however—I firmly believe that the power to create anything you want is an immensely useful and impressive skill to possess.

 I have also wanted to become good at poker for a while, since apparently it’s an easy transition from chess and actually makes money.
 And also because I want to take money from my friends.